swisski/IOI_implementation/README.md

 - nostalgebraist for the logit lens technique
 - Anthropic Claude (Scribe) for AI-assisted implementation

-**Note**: This implementation is independent of the ARENA tutorial, using modular architecture and including novel extensions.
-See RESEARCH_PAPER.md Section 7 for AI collaboration methodology.

 ---

-**Project Status**: ✅ Production Ready - Publication Quality

 **Test Coverage**: 99.2% (130/131 tests passing, 1 skipped)